Mark Hoffman: Saw V

-Hoffman has a more significant role in Saw V. After FBI agent Peter Strahm enters Jigsaw's sickroom following the events of Saw IV, Hoffman comes in from the scene of Rigg's final test and locks Strahm in.
+Hoffman has a more significant role in Saw V. After FBI agent Peter Strahm enters Jigsaw's sickroom following the events of Saw III and Saw IV, Hoffman comes in from the scene of Rigg's final test and locks Strahm in.
 Strahm finds a hidden back door leading into a passage, where a microcassette warns not to proceed any further.
 Ignoring this message, Strahm moves down the passage, where Hoffman captures him and places him into a trap intended to kill him by drowning.
 Much to Hoffman's bewilderment, Strahm escapes his trap and is carried away on a gurney, while Hoffman makes himself out to be a hero, taking credit for the rescue of Corbett Denlon and ending the Jigsaw murders.

-It is revealed that Hoffman was the one who set up Seth Baxter's inescapable trap, in which Seth was bisected by a swinging pendulum blade despite crushing his hands in vices as instructed, in retaliation for the murder of Hoffman's sister; Hoffman made it look like a Jigsaw trap.
-Jigsaw subsequently kidnapped Hoffman, accusing him of trying to blame Jigsaw for something he had done, and blackmailed Hoffman into becoming his apprentice; he subsequently helped John find victims and set up several of the games seen in the first three films.
+It is revealed that Hoffman was the one who set up Seth Baxter's inescapable trap, in which Seth was bisected by a swinging pendulum blade, in retaliation for the murder of Hoffman's sister; Hoffman made it look like a Jigsaw trap.
+Jigsaw subsequently kidnapped Hoffman, accusing him of blaming Jigsaw for something he had done, and blackmailed Hoffman into becoming his apprentice; he subsequently helped John find victims and set up several of the games seen in the previous two films.

 Strahm begins to pursue Hoffman as a five-person trap set up by the latter plays out.
 Hoffman plants evidence to frame Strahm as the last Jigsaw apprentice.
 This deception eventually leads Strahm's superior, FBI agent Dan Erickson, to put out an all-points bulletin for Strahm's immediate arrest for the Jigsaw murders.

 Meanwhile, Strahm trails Hoffman to a dark basement with the hopes of finding him there.
 Strahm instead finds a glass box with a cassette tape from Hoffman.
 The tape states that Strahm will need to trust him and get into the box (filled with broken glass) if he wants to live.
 Strahm chooses not to heed the warning and instead throws Hoffman into the box, which safely lowers Hoffman down into the floor while the walls slide together, crushing Strahm to death.
 Hoffman is left as the hero from the Jigsaw murders, and Strahm (still believed to be alive by the world at large) is considered a suspect as Jigsaw's second apprentice.